jason-foo/stupid/README.md

 We are a group of students trying to accomplish it, but we need a prototype to see whether our idea is correct.
 So I'm trying.

+The project is temporarily suspended because some team members are busy for these days.

 Motivation
 ==========